-Federal Graduate PLUS Loans are available to graduate students with a good credit history to help pay for educational expenses.
-A Federal Graduate PLUS Loan is a low-cost, low-interest-rate loan and the interest you pay on these loans may be tax deductible.
-Your eligibility for a Graduate PLUS Loan is not based on financial need or family income and assets.
+Federal Direct Graduate PLUS Loans are available to graduate students with a good credit history to help pay for educational expenses.
+This loan is a low-cost, low-interest-rate loan.
+Your eligibility for a Graduate PLUS Loan is not based on financial need.

-You can use a Graduate PLUS Loan as a supplement to a Federal Direct Loan or as the sole loan to cover the cost of your education.
-There is no minimum or maximum loan amount; you can borrow as little or as much as you need (up to the cost of attendance minus any other form of financial aid or resource.
+You can use a Graduate PLUS Loan as a supplement to a Federal Direct Unsubsidized Loan or as the sole loan to cover the cost of your education.
+You can borrow up to your financial aid cost of attendance minus any other form of financial aid or resource.

-You must be a full standing, degree bound graduate student attending at least half-time.
-(5 credit hours for graduates and 3 hours for the summer term)
+You must enroll at least half-time in graduate-level coursework (5 credit hours during each fall and spring and 3 hours for the summer term).

-- A Graduate PLUS Loan may be deferred as long as the student is enrolled at least half-time.
+- A Graduate PLUS Loan may be deferred as long you are enrolled at least half-time.

-- Graduate PLUS Loan repayment begins within 60 days after final disbursement of the loan.
+- Graduate PLUS Loan repayment begins within 60 days after the final disbursement of the loan.